subdavis/open-journal-mpls/blog/content/about.md

 ## What is this?

-This is an AI generated (and human-checked) newsletter-style summary of what's going on at City Hall.
+This is an AI generated newsletter-style summary of what's going on at City Hall.
 City council meetings are sometimes important and often very boring.
 AI is a splendid tool for separating all that procedural jargon and finding the parts that residents might care to know about.

 ## Why bother following City Council?